ahmedsaheed/website/data/blog/blogging.md

 Here, on this blog, i'll try to gather what i'm doing intellectually and my experiences as a person.
 On this blog, i won't be afraid to use these experiences and relate them directly to various work in progress.
 By serving as a check on repetitious work, this blog would also encourage constistent capturing of ‘fringe-thoughts’ and various ideas which may be byproducts of everyday life.
 It would be a place to contemplate and process experience, a space for distillation and a storage for my atrophying memory.

-As Aaron Swartz says "I like sharing my thoughts and I like hearing yours and I like practicing expressing ideas, but fundamentally this blog is not for you, it’s for me.
-I hope that you enjoy it anyway."
+I like sharing my thoughts and listening to yours and also practicing expressing ideas, but fundamentally this blog is not for you, it’s for me.
+I hope that you enjoy it anyway -- aaronsw.

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/AH7YxbuZQs8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Thanks for reading!